 In central Paris, some of the best spots to find the biggest displays of magnolias, cherry trees, daffodils, and tulips blooming in April include Palais Royal Garden (shown in photo) and Tuileries Garden near the Louvre, Parc Monceau in the 8th arrondissement, Luxembourg Garden in the 6th, and the Jardin des Plantes (Botanical Garden) in the 5th.

 No matter how packed your schedule is, do what Parisians do: pick a favorite park, find a bench, and spend just a few minutes each day enjoying the beauty of the season.

-For an unforgettable experience, visit Monet's spectacular garden at Giverny which opens for the season in April with an exuberant display of flower bulbs, cherry and crab apple tree, forget-me-nots, and other spring flowers.
+For an unforgettable experience, visit Monet's spectacular garden at Giverny which opens in April for the season with an exuberant display of flower bulbs, cherry and crab apple tree, forget-me-nots, and other spring flowers.

 With relatively few tourists in Paris during April, this is the perfect month to visit the city's most famous sights.
 Choose a skip-the-line guided tour by elevator up to the second floor and summit of the Eiffel Tower, where you'll see the city from a different perspective.